MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 <img style="left"  src="assets/visualstudiocodelogo.png" alt="clone this repository" width="200" />

-**At this point if you have Git setup and you'd prefer to use a different editor (other than Visual Studio Code), this is where you will leave this file.**
+**At this point if you have Git setup and you'd prefer to use a different editor (other than Visual Studio Code), you can use the either of the instructions below to contribute to our repository.**
 - For instructions on how to contribute via the Command Line, please go [here](command-line-tutorial.md).
 - For instructions on how to contribute via GitHub Desktop, please go [here](github-desktop-tutorial.md).